 You can tumble chains however you run the risk of them becoming very tangled (especially very fine chains).

-You should never tumble, for example, turquoise, amber, emeralds or pearls as this effect their finish and shine.
+You should never tumble, for example, turquoise, amber, emeralds or pearls as this affects their finish and shine.
 With any other gemstones we really recommend you experiment first as we can’t guarantee they won’t get damaged during the tumbling process.
 Tumbling designs with set gemstones also runs the risk of getting water trapped underneath it.

 No, you’ll need to use grits and polish to tumble stones and not stainless steel shot - we have a separate machine and kit available for this - tumbling machine for polishing stones which you can view here.